![]() |

 carry screened coal from tips in the valley as part of a land reclamation scheme.

-with cycleway and other leisure activities.
+Route with cycleway and other leisure activities.

 On March 23 2001, the Welsh Assembly made its first Transport Works Act order in favour of